ToxPuro/astaroth/acc-runtime/README.md

 ## Debugging

 As ACC is in active development, compiler bugs and cryptic error messages are expected.
-In case of issues, please check the following files in the `${CMAKE_PROJECT_DIR}/acc-runtime-api` directory.
+In case of issues, please check the following files in `acc-runtime/api` in the build directory.

 1. `user_kernels.ac.preprocessed`.
 The DSL file after preprocessing.
 1. `user_defines.h`.
 The project-wide defines generated with the DSL.